-From How-To Guides To Market Trends: 17 Real Estate Blogging Ideas To Attract More Clients
+From How-To Guides To Market Trends: 17 Blog Ideas For Real Estate To Attract More Clients

-Running a real estate blog that you update regularly with fresh content is an excellent way to boost your online presence.
+Running a real estate blog that you update regularly with fresh content is one of the best ways to strengthen your online presence.

-Blogging ensures your business shows up when people look for your services on search engines like Google.
-In fact, having a blog increases your chances of ranking higher in search engine results by 434%.
+Blogging helps your real estate business appear when people search for your services on Google, and having a blog increases your chances of ranking higher in search results by 434%.

-Additionally, 70% of people would rather learn about a company through blog articles than advertisements.
+Interestingly, 70% of people say they would rather learn about a company through blog articles rather than through advertisements, highlighting just how impactful blogging can be.

-However, more than 7.5 million blog posts are published daily; how do you ensure yours stand out and generate leads for your real estate business?
+However, with more than 7.5 million blog posts being published every day, how can you make sure yours stands out and generates leads for your business?

 In this guide, we’ll explain blogging and its benefits for your real estate business.
 We’ll also share some top real estate blog ideas you can try out and walk you through how to create excellent content.